Maintain a Marvellous Memory with a little help from Glutathione

 Your brain is like any other part of your body in that it responds to a range of insults like stress, lack of exercise, poor diet, toxins and sleep deprivation.

 Studies suggest that changes to diet, exercise and mental activity all help to reduce the likelihood of cognitive impairment.

 Now it’s up to you - if you’re determined to keep your memory sharp and your brain active, follow these important tips:

 1. Get regular daily exercise (30 minutes a day is recommended) – this actually increases the production of glutathione in the body and enhances your immune system.

-2. Eat a good balanced diet with plenty of antioxidant rich fruit and vegetables.
+2. Eat a well-balanced diet with plenty of antioxidant-rich fruit and vegetables.

 3. Reduce the stress in your life – meditating or yoga is great for this.

 4. Promote restful sleep – avoid pastimes that increase brain activity before bedtime such as watching TV, reading or working on your computer.

 5. Find something that challenges your brain – study a totally new subject like a language or a musical instrument.

 6. Eat foods that encourage glutathione production i.e.: garlic, onions, cabbage, kale and broccoli.